Before learning how to make a mood board, what are they and when should you make one?

 How to make a mood board:

 So, now that you’ve got a handle on the basics, how are you going to create yours?
-Well, here are some simple tools that people use every day in mood board creation:
+Here are some simple tools that people use every day in mood board creation:

-Certainly not the best tool for creating a mood board, but definitely the most popular for casual use and affords lots of browsing and inspiration across other user’s accounts.
+Certainly not the best tool for creating a mood board, but definitely the most popular for casual use.
+Pinterest allows for lots of browsing and inspiration across other user’s accounts.

 One of the simplest and easiest to use mood board creators and cloud based systems out there, it comes with ready-made templates and sleek design suitable for any beginner.